kkokosa/dotnet-counters-ui/README.md

 # dotnet-counters-ui

-Multiplatform UI tool for observing .NET counters
+Cross-platform UI tool for observing .NET counters, like it was possible on Windows with *Performance Counters* and *Performance Monitor* in .NET Framework times.